Joyce Harper

-Joyce Harper is Professor of Reproductive Science at the Institute for Women's Health, University College London where she heads the Reproductive Science and Society group.
-She is a educator, author, podcaster, academic, researcher and public speaker working on empowering women to have good health and happiness.
+Joyce Harper is a Professor of Reproductive Science at the Institute for Women's Health, University College London where she heads the Reproductive Science and Society group.
+She is a educator, author, podcaster, academic, researcher and public speaker whose work empowers women to lead happy and healthy lives.

 Biography

 Joyce Harper has been a leader in the field of fertility and genetics since 1987.
 As well as being an established scientist with over 260 scientific publications, Harper is a passionate educator of the public and students at all levels, from school children to PhD level.
 She started her career as a clinical embryologist and joined University College London (UCL) in 1994.
-She heads the Embryology, IVF and Reproductive Genetics Group at UCL and her past research interests include preimplantation genetic diagnosis (PGD), reproductive genetics, new technology in IVF, embryo selection for IVF.
+She heads the Embryology, IVF and Reproductive Genetics Group at UCL and her past research interests include preimplantation genetic diagnosis (PGD), reproductive genetics, new technology in the subject of in vitro fertilisation (IVF) and embryo selection for IVF.
 Her recent work is on reproductive health education including menstruation, fertility, and menopause.
-In 2014 she was made Professor in Reproductive Health at UCL.
+In 2014, she was made Professor in Reproductive Health at UCL.

 She is head of the Institute for Women’s Health (IfWH) Department of Reproductive Health.
-For 25 years she was the IfWH Director of Education and set up two Masters Programmes in 1996 and 2009.
+For 25 years, she was the IfWH Director of Education and set up two Masters programmes, in 1996 and 2009.
 She has been on the executive committees of the main IVF societies and organisations including ESHRE, PGDIS, ISPD, HFEA and the British Fertility Society.
-In 2014, with Alpesh Doshi, Joyce set up the Embryology and PGD Academy to run training courses in all aspects of laboratory IVF and PGD.
-In 2015 Harper established a web-based forum to discuss women's health issues, Global Women Connected and in 2021 she published a book that took her over 30 year to write - Your Fertile Years, published by Sheldon Press.
+In 2014, with Alpesh Doshi, Harper set up the Embryology and PGD Academy to run training courses in all aspects of laboratory IVF and PGD.
+In 2015, Harper established a web-based forum to discuss women's health issues called Global Women Connected.
+In 2021, she published Your Fertile Years with Sheldon Press, a book that took her over thirty years to write.
 She is currently writing a book sharing the stories of over 50 women over 50 to empower women to lead their best lives.
-Her current main roles are a blogger and podcast (www.joyceharper.com), chair of the International Reproductive Health Education Collaboration (see below), co-founder of InTune, the UK menopause education and support programme and SwimHer, a research network to examine the effects of cold water swimming on Women's Health.
+Harper currently publishes a blog and podcast, is the chair of the International Reproductive Health Education Collaboration, and works as a co-founder of InTune (a UK menopause education and support programme) and SwimHer (a research network to examine the effects of cold water swimming on women's health).

-In 2025 Joyce is running a number of retreats to empower women to lead their best lives and help them find good health and happiness.
-This includes a one day retreat in Brighton and a week long retreat in the South of France to explore cold water swimming and yoga.
+In 2025, Harper ran multiple retreats to empower women to lead their best lives and help them find good health and happiness.
+This included a day-long retreat in Brighton and a week-long retreat in the South of France to explore cold water swimming and yoga.